 The bad news is that Elite Blog Academy isn't right for everyone.

 If you're the type of person who constantly makes excuses, then Elite Blog Academy probably isn't right for you.
-[Take this free blog assessment quiz to see if you have what it takes to become a successful blogger.]
+I suggest taking this free blog assessment quiz to see if you have what it takes to become a successful blogger.

 Until you learn to take charge of your own success and become an action-taker instead of an excuse-maker, then I truly do not think you should buy the course.
 This is a course you have to commit to 100%.
 Blogging for profit isn’t a hobby — it takes dedication and lots of work.